MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwinformscontrol-class.md

 ### <a name="remarks"></a>Note

-Questo operatore passa `CWinFormsControl<TManagedControl>` alle funzioni che accettano un puntatore a un controllo Windows Form.
+Questo operatore passa `CWinFormsControl<TManagedControl>` a funzioni che accettano un puntatore a un controllo Windows Forms.

 ## <a name="see-also"></a>Vedere anche